8 Jobs You Can Get With an Education Degree That Aren’t Teaching

 This career path typically requires a bachelor's degree in a specific subject area like English, math, or science.
 Teaching experience, a master's degree in curriculum design, and a teaching license may also be required.

 When it comes to a writing career, there are many options for those with great writing skills and a love for their craft.
-From writing advertising copy to collaborating with nonprofits as a grant writer, there are several niches writers can tap into.
+There are several niches writers can tap into, from writing advertising copy to collaborating with nonprofits as a grant writer.
 Technical writing, however, is one of the most lucrative, sought-after paths for a writer.

 Technical writers translate complicated technical information into accessible writing for everyday consumers.
 They create documents like instructional manuals, product descriptions, tutorials, and reference guides.

 Teachers manage their students.
 An HR specialist helps companies manage employees.
 People skills are a must, as HR specialists assist employees at different stages of their time with a company.
-From recruitment and screening potential hires to acclimating new hires, an HR specialist is essential.
+From recruitment and screening potential hires to acclimating new hires, almost every company needs an HR specialist.

 Prospective HR specialists should have a bachelor's degree, solid communication skills, and a desire to help others.